FernandoZorek/aws-services/README.md

 - Creating Route 53 domains: Allows creating new domains in your AWS account.
 - Deleting Route 53 domains: Allows deleting existing domains in your AWS

+Note: Only subdomain management is enabled in this project, but it can be edited to manage domains.

 ## Tech

 This project uses several open source projects to function correctly::